• Skip to primary navigation

 Calories: 179kcalCarbohydrates: 11gProtein: 5gFat: 13gSaturated Fat: 5gPolyunsaturated Fat: 1gMonounsaturated Fat: 5gCholesterol: 20mgSodium: 241mgPotassium: 201mgFiber: 0.3gSugar: 6gVitamin A: 201IUVitamin C: 0.01mgCalcium: 153mgIron: 0.4mg

-Keyword easy white country gravy
+Keyword easy white country gravy, homemade white gravy

 More Soul Food Classics